-The Canon EOS 2000D (called Canon T7 in some regions) and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were officially introduced, respectively, in February 2018 and March 2016.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were revealed to the public, respectively, in February 2018 and March 2016.
 The 2000D is a DSLR, while the RX10 III is a fixed lens compact.
 The cameras are based on an APS-C (2000D) and an one-inch (RX10 III) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 2000D vs Sony RX10 III

 An illustration of the physical size and weight of the Canon 2000D and the Sony RX10 III is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.